MarisaMiller/nifa-crown-rust/reference_genomes/README.md

-This is the folder where reference genomes would go (not add to GitHub due to size).
+This is the folder where reference genomes would go (not added to GitHub due to size).

 These are the same reference genomes and gff3 files that were deposited into MycoCosm.